karubits/karubits.gitpages.io/_posts/2022-12-27-proxmox-cloud-init-templates.md

     --cipassword=$VM_PASSWORD
   ```

-- Lastly, convert the VM into a template with the following command:<br>
+- Lastly, convert the VM into a template with the following command.
   ```shell
   qm template $VM_TEMPLATE_ID
   ```